Soulfully Made » Main Dish » Slow Cooker Corned Beef and Cabbage

 • Black Pepper: I like to sprinkle a little black pepper over the cabbage for a little peppery flavor compliments the cabbage.

-2. Place onions and garlic chunks into the slow cooker and add corned beef on top.
-Sprinkle seasoning packet on top of corned beef.
+Place the onions and garlic chunks in the slow cooker, then add the corned beef on top.
+Sprinkle the seasoning packet on top of the corned beef.

 Corned beef and cabbage in a slow cooker.